What’s a “WP Hive Plugin Test”?

 Then we add 1000 milliseconds with that value.
 Let’s call the new value M. WP Hive takes the decision to call a plugin’s pagespeed optimal or not by taking into account the value of M.

 - If the plugin’s page speed score is less than M – WP Hive declares that the plugin has “minimal impact on page speed”

 - If the plugin’s page speed score is greater than M – WP Hive declares that the plugin does not qualify for the “minimal impact on pagespeed” status.

 How does WP Hive find out whether a plugin has PHP/JS/Resource/Resource Error?

 All WP Hive tests are automated and blind.
-The results have not tampered in any way.
+The results are not manipulated in any way.
 While doing a “WP Hive Plugin Test” we test each plugin blindly.